 I’ve previously stated that there’s a tool for every job and a job for every tool.

 To an outsider, my collection of cross-country skis looks excessive.
-However, every set serves its own purpose.
+However, every set serves a relatively unique purpose.

 For example, I own two sets of classic “waxless” cross-country track skis.
 One set is for “rock” skiing and the other is for use when there’s sufficient snow coverage on groomed trails.

-My set of rock skis were actually “gifts” from employers.
+My set of rock skis were actually gifts from employers.
 The pair of old skis were in our rental fleet for years and had finally been decommissioned.
+They’re on their way out at this point, however, as they don’t have much spring left in their camber.
+So I’ll need to downgrade another set of skis for rock skis soon.

 If you don’t know, rock skis are a set of old skis that you use when the snow is spotty and you risk, literally, skiing over rocks and debris.
 Better to wreck the bases of those old skis than your new (or only) pair of skis.

 I also have a set of rock skis for backcountry excursions early and late in the season (when coverage is thin).
 Those, too, were gifted to me by an employer.
-They had been sitting in our lost-and-found bin for years.
+They had been sitting in our lost-and-found bin for years before I acquired them.

-Additionally, I own four good pairs of backcountry cross-country skis for use when there’s quality snow.
-Those sets of backcountry cross-country skis are 62mm, 88mm, 98mm, and 112mm wide.
-They allow me to ski effectively at various depths of fresh snow.
+Additionally, I own about seven other pair of backcountry cross-country skis for use when there’s quality snow.
+Those sets of backcountry cross-country skis are 62mm, 68mm (waxable), 88mm, 98mm, 99mm (waxable), and two sets of 112mm wide.
+They allow me to ski effectively at various depths and qualities of snow.

 At the tail-end of the 2019/20 season I actually bought myself a pair of skate skis.
 Until then, I had just been using skate skis from the rental fleet at my job.
 Then I purchased another set of similar skate skis that had been part of my work’s demo fleet in 2021.